How does our inner drive liberate in life: by a job or profession?

 We never lend money to anybody whom we don’t trust because we don’t know whether he or she will return it.

-She says if you work longer than regular hours, then you also need more rest, and sleep is the only rest, if you don’t sleep you suffer from mental fog and fatigue.
+It’s true that if you work longer than regular hours, then you also need more rest, and sleep is the only rest, if you don’t sleep you suffer from mental fog and fatigue.

 She warns that many people are not aware about this, they do hard work only by squeezing hours of required rest.